Skip to content

 def run(self, modelpool: BaseModelPool):

-2. Computes task vectors (differences between fine-tuned and pretrained models)
+2. Computes task vectors for each fine-tuned model (parameter differences)

-3. Creates violin plots showing the distribution of values in these task vectors
+3. Creates two violin plots showing the distribution of task vector values:

 Args:

-modelpool (BaseModelPool): Model pool containing the pretrained model and fine-tuned models
+modelpool (BaseModelPool): Pool containing both a pretrained model and

 Returns: